Wesley Hsu: Notable cases

-Nomination to district court
+Federal judicial service

 On December 21, 2022, President Joe Biden announced his intent to nominate Hsu to serve as a United States district judge of the United States District Court for the Central District of California.
 On January 23, 2023, his nomination was sent to the Senate.
 President Biden nominated him to the seat vacated by Judge Virginia A. Phillips, who assumed senior status on February 14, 2022.
-His nomination is pending before the Senate Judiciary Committee.
 On February 15, 2023, a hearing on his nomination was held before the Senate Judiciary Committee.
+On April 20, 2023, his nomination was reported out of committee by a 13–8 vote.
+On May 3, 2023, the United States Senate invoked cloture on his nomination by a 54–45 vote.
+Later that day, his nomination was confirmed by a 53–43 vote.
+He received his judicial commission on May 12, 2023.